Your everyday actions affect water quality. It doesn’t matter where you live—what you do in your yard affects the health

 Rain barrels are an easy way to collect and use rainwater for your yard and landscape plants.
 They range in size from 50 gallons to 130 gallons – now that’s a lot of water!
 By using stormwater instead of drinking water for household tasks, resources are conserved and pollution is prevented from entering our lakes.
 You can build your own rain barrel or buy a pre-made one.
 Either way, make sure that the water is closed off to bugs and debris.

 Want your own rain barrel?
-The District offers $50 of cost-share funds for installing rain barrels!
 Rain barrels may also be available to order from the Scott SWCD’s annual tree sale.
-Visit our Cost Share page for more information on how to apply.
+You can also purchase them from many home improvement stores or online.

 Household Hazardous Waste

 Motor oil, gasoline, cleaning chemical, leftover paint and pesticides are all common household products that can create big problems if they reach our lakes, streams, and wetlands.
 Unused medications are contaminants of emerging concern and are increasing found in our waters.
 You should NEVER dispose any of these materials in storm drains, which do not lead to a treatment plant, but rather are connected to our lakes, streams and wetlands.

-Fortunately, Scott County has a program for properly disposing of these and other household hazardous wastes.
+Scott County Household Hazardous Waste facility: Fortunately, Scott County has a program for residents to properly disposing of these and other household hazardous wastes.
 You can drop off many household hazardous waste items at the Scott County Household Hazardous Waste facility located on Highway 282 (near the intersection with CR 13).
 More information on household hazardous waste and a list of accepted items can be found on the Scott County HHW Facility website or by calling 952-496-8652.
 Find a list of other locations to dispose of household hazardous waste items here.

 If you see anyone dumping any substance other than stormwater in roadside ditches and storm drains, please report it to the District by calling (952) 447-4166.
 For potentially hazardous materials and petroleum spills, call 9-1-1 first when there is an immediate threat to life or property.